Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Acknowledgments

 \section{Acknowledgments}

 The authors thank Filippo Sala for very fruitful discussions and encouragement, as well as Alessia Musumeci and Jacopo Nava for useful comments on the manuscript and discussions on the gravitational wave templates.
+They also thank Giacomo Ferrante and Joonas Hirvonen for very enlightening commenvonts on the tunneling action.
 SRA warmly thanks Javier Orts for useful discussions about the percolation temperature.
 This work has been partly funded by the European Union under the Horizon Europe’s Project: 101201278 – DarkSHunt - ERC - 2024 ADG.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.